 Fine Needle Aspiration (FNA) Biopsy

-FNA biopsies are performed by Dr. Jonathan Somma, the Director of Cytopathology at University Hospital of Brooklyn.
+FNA biopsies are performed by Dr. Jonathan Somma, the Director of Cytopathology at SUNY Downstate Medical Center.

-Outpatients are currently evaluated and biopsied only at our University Hospital based location:
+Outpatients are evaluated and biopsied at two locations:

 445 Lenox Road (bet.
 E35th St and E37th St)